Status: Closed to enrollment

 - and carcinoma in situ of the cervix, uteri, or breast from which the patient has been disease free for ≥3 years;

-- Prior or concomitant therapy with known or possible anti-mTOR activity, including rapamycin (sirolimus);
+- Have prior or concomitant therapy with known or possible anti-mTOR activity, including rapamycin (sirolimus);

-- Concomitant therapy with strong inhibitor (e.g., cyclosporine and ketoconazole) or inducer of CYP3A;
+- Have concomitant therapy with strong inhibitor (e.g., cyclosporine and ketoconazole) or inducer of CYP3A;

-- Patients with a history of non-compliance to medical regimens or who are considered potentially unreliable or will not be able to complete the entire study;
+- Have a history of non-compliance to medical regimens or are considered potentially unreliable or will not be able to complete the entire study;

-- Patients who are currently part of or have participated in any clinical investigation with an investigational drug within 1 month prior to dosing;
+- Are currently part of or have participated in any clinical investigation with an investigational drug within 1 month prior to dosing;

-- Women of child-bearing potential (WOCBP), defined as all women physiologically capable of becoming pregnant, must use highly effective methods of contraception during the study and 8 weeks after.
+- If you are a woman of child-bearing potential (WOCBP), defined as all women physiologically capable of becoming pregnant, must use highly effective methods of contraception during the study and 8 weeks after.
 Highly effective contraception methods include: